asaikali/docker-compose-postgres/README.md

 ```

 In order to make the postgres database running inside the docker container accessible to
-applications we are coding on the workstation  we map the default postgres port `5432` to
+applications  on the workstation we map the default postgres port `5432` to
 `15432` as shown by the docker-compose configuration below.

 ```yaml